Firangi0799/Flask-Spotify-Recommendation-Engine/README.md

 # Spotify Recommendation Engine

-This is a Python code for a simple Spotify recommendation engine.
+This project is a simple Spotify recommendation engine.
 It uses the Spotify API to search for a track and get recommendations based on that track.

 ## Setup